jlperona-teaching/ecs390-spring19/seminars/week10.md

 * The [Center for Educational Effectiveness](https://cee.ucdavis.edu/) (CEE) is the biggest resource for improving your teaching, with workshops, consultations, and a course that you can take.
 * Other instructors, such as your fellow TAs and the instructors for the courses you TA for.
 I can't tell you how many things I've picked up from other instructors to use for my own courses!
 * [This guide](https://www.ucop.edu/student-mental-health-resources/_files/pdf/ucd.pdf) is a good resource for assisting distressed and distressing students, if you ever find yourself in that situation.
-* If you're serious about improving your teaching, I'm willing to meet you halfway.
-Feel free to email me in the future if you'd like to talk or have me do an observation.

 Check out [our department's page on teaching resources](https://www.cs.ucdavis.edu/graduate/current/teaching/), too.
 I add to it as I encounter new university resources.

-## Wrap Up
+## Wrap Up [10 min]

 *Wrapping everything up.*

-Under construction.
+### What You've Improved On

+**Under construction.**

+### Improving Never Ends

+I hope that this class has introduced you to a new idea or given you the chance to improve some aspect of your teaching.
+That said, this class shouldn't be the end of that journey.
+You can *always* improve your teaching skills.
+I'm constantly doing the same via learning from other instructors and trying new things, such as the new curriculum for this class.

+Even if you're not going to be an instructor after your time in graduate school, some of these skills could still prove useful to you out in industry or elsewhere.
+If you do end up becoming an educator, I hope that you continue to hone your teaching ability wherever life takes you next.

+### Thank You

+Finally, thank you for attending this class and bearing with me over these past 10 weeks.
+I'd love your constructive feedback on what you liked and what could be done better; more on that in a bit.

+I make an offer to all my students at the end of this class.
+If you're serious about improving your teaching, I'm willing to meet you halfway.
+Feel free to email me in the future if you'd like to talk, want me to point you to some resources, or have me do an observation of one of your discussions (or even lectures!).
+I can't promise that I'll be in Davis forever on that last one, but we can try to make it work.

 ## Assignment for This Week